Amadis15/Amadis15/README.md

 My name is **Luis Amadis Madrigal**

-I am currently a **Data Science Graduate Student & Business Analyst**
+- I am currently a Business Analyst with hands-on experience building Power BI dashboards and machine learning models for real-world business problems.
+Currently pursuing an M.S. in Data Science.

 - Experienced in machine learning, analytics, data visualization, and hands-on exposure to big data and data engineering workflows
 ---